Waris-95/DS-A/DSA.md

   - **Real-Time Systems:**
     Handling events or messages in the order they occur, such as incoming network requests or event handling in games or user interfaces.

+## Fixed Sliding Window
+- Typically the sliding window has left and right pointers to represent the boundaries of the window
+- We can track of th e contents of a window using a hash table or set.
+- The aim of the sliding window is to reduce the use of nested loops  and instead replace it with a single loop.
+(This can reduce complexity from O(n2) to O(n)
+- This is useful when we want to find subarrays or substrings that meet a given condition within a given length.